MorrisHannessen/S4-Tech-Cases/README.md

 ## My work

 In the group project I have done my fair share of work for the group.
+We have put all of our work in [Notion](https://www.notion.so/Sprints-8742edc4e19c4cf58ed44dba1c23ccd0) but I would like you to go through ever LO separately where I explain for each LO what I have done.

 ## Learning Outcomes